mui/mui-x/docs/data/date-pickers/custom-field/custom-field.md

 {{"demo": "PickerWithAutocompleteField.js", "defaultCodeOpen": false}}

+### Using a masked TextField

+If you want to use a simple mask approach for the field editing instead of the built-in logic, you can replace the field with a masked-based `TextField` built using the [rifm](https://www.npmjs.com/package/rifm) package.

+{{"demo": "custom-behavior/MaskedMaterialTextField.js", "defaultCodeOpen": false}}

 ### Using a read-only `TextField`

 If you want users to select a value exclusively through the views